LibrariesHacked/openlibrary-search/README.md

 # Open Library database

-Open Library is an online library of bibliographic data.
-The library publishes [full data dumps](https://openlibrary.org/developers/dumps) of all authors, works, and editions.
+Open Library is an large online library of bibliographic data.
+They publish [full data dumps](https://openlibrary.org/developers/dumps) of data on authors, works, and editions.

-This project provides instructions and scripts for importing this data into a PostgreSQL database, and some sample queries to test the database.
+This project provides instructions and scripts for downloading and importing this data into a PostgreSQL database, and some sample queries to test the database.

-The database is primarily aimed at querying the database using ISBN and includes tables specifically for these identifiers.
-It could be extended to change this to other identifiers, such as Open Library ID, or to query by title or author.
+The database is primarily aimed at querying using ISBN and includes tables specifically for these identifiers.
+It could be extended to change this to other identifiers, such as Open Library ID, or text searching by title or author.

 ## Getting started

 The following steps should get you up and running with a working database.

-1. Install the [required prerequisites](#prerequisites) so that you have a database server.
+1. Install the [required prerequisites](#prerequisites) so that you have a local database server.
 2. [Download the data](#downloading-the-data) from Open Library.
-3. Run the [processing the data](#processing-the-data) scripts to make it easier to import.
+3. Run the [processing the data](#processing-the-data) scripts to prepare for import.
 4. [Import the data](#import-into-database) into the database.

 ## Prerequisites

 - [Python 3](https://www.python.org/downloads/) - Tested with 3.10
-- [PostgreSQL](https://www.postgresql.org/) - Version 15 is tested but all recent versions should work
+- [PostgreSQL](https://www.postgresql.org/) - Version 15 is tested but all recent versions should work.
+The scripts should be run on a local server - if you need to transfer this to the cloud, it would be better done once the database has been created.
 - Disk space - The data files are large, and the uncompressed editions file is 45GB.
 You will need at least 250GB of free space to import all the data.

 ## Downloading the data

 Open Library offer bulk downloads on their website, available from the [data dumps page](https://openlibrary.org/developers/dumps).

 These are updated every month.
-The downloads available include (compressed sizes shown):
+The downloads include (compressed sizes shown):

 - Editions (~10.5GB)
 - Works (~3.5GB)